-The Card Manufacturer for the "Foreigner CA" is the "Zetes SA/NV", having its registered offices at 1130 Brussels 3 Straatsburgstraat/Rue de Strasbourg, contracted to do this by the Belgian Authorities in the capacity of the eID project contracting authority
+The Card Manufacturer for "Citizen CA" is the "Zetes nv/sa", having its registered offices at 1130 Brussels 3 Straatsburgstraat/Rue de Strasbourg, contracted to do this by the Belgian Authorities in the capacity of the eID project contracting authority.

-The Card Manufacturer customises non-personalised smart cards to personalised Electronic Identity Cards by printing the foreigner's identity data and photograph on the card.
+The Card Manufacturer customises non-personalised smart cards to personalised Electronic Identity Cards by printing the citizen identity data and photograph on the card.